HimajaAmbati/Linear-Regression/README.md

 Linear Regression

-# 📈 Linear Regression — My First ML Model
+# 📈 Linear Regression

-This folder contains my work on **Linear Regression**, one of the most fundamental algorithms in Machine Learning.
+This folder contains my work on **Linear Regression**, one of the most fundamental algorithms in Machine Learning.It is also a supervised learning algorithm.
 I implemented and explored it using the **House Price Prediction Dataset** from Kaggle.

 ---